 - 50,000 bonus Avios after spending $3,000 within the first three months

-For the same spend requirement you could earn 75,000 Avios rather than 60,000 Asia Miles, which personally I’d consider to be more valuable.
+For less initial spend, you could earn 50,000 Avios rather than 60,000 Asia Miles, and for double the spend, you could earn a substantial amount more Avios.
+Furthermore, I’d personally consider Avios more valuable than Asia Miles.
 Not only that, but it’s easier to top off a British Airways account for a redemption.

 I suspect many will be able to take advantage of the offers on both cards, which works great too.
 Personally I think I’d probably wait for a welcome bonus of 50,000 Asia Miles after spending $2,500 to return.